Are you dreaming about sailing around the world?

 For those ready to seize the day, there’s an abundance of opportunities enabling dreams to come true.
 My family and I have been sailing around the world for over four years now.

-1. Get paid to sail around the world
+1. Get Paid to Sail Around the World

 Qualifications include: Deckhands, Steward/ess, Engineering, Interior Training, Chef all the way through to becoming a qualified Captain.

-Our friend, Stephanie is currently working her way up to being a Captain.
+Our friend Stephanie is currently working her way up to being a Captain.
 To get her hours in, she’s spent time crewing on a 90’ motor yacht in the Caribbean, a 65’ sailboat in the Mediterranean and she’s now on a 120’ floating palace in the Pacific.

 Gerald, another friend, works for a high-end sailboat manufacturer.
 He services all the sailboats currently making their way around the world in a three year organized around-the-world rally.

-2. Volunteer to crew on smaller sailboats
+2. Volunteer to Crew on Smaller Sailboats

 We took four volunteers across the Atlantic Ocean with us and have had several others join us for one or many long-distant passages.

 We’re always looking for an extra pair of hands but it’s great when we have guests that know about electrics, plumbing, woodwork, cooking and those that are happy to help us entertain our seven year old!

-3. Seek out boat sitting opportunities
+3. Seek out Boat Sitting Opportunities

 This is a great opportunity for those that want to sail around the world but don’t actually like sailing OR like the idea of sailing but get seasick.